 Knowing that background, you can infer that the character should have copper skin, probably wears glasses, and wears brand clothing.

 He has grown up in one, so he has bursts of outrage, a rebellious spirit, and a sense of determination.
 These should be visible in his appearance, expression, mannerisms, costumes, and so on.

 Since he comes from a well-to-do family, his attitude towards rebellion is peaceful protests at first.
 But after meeting with harsh opposition it turns into radical and revolutionary behavior.
 Whether he is violent or peaceful (or any other attitude) in his role should be discernible by how he looks.

 The appearance of a character should be telling how he/she acts or reacts, especially regarding the motion patterns.
 A violent, rebellious character is expected to have sharp, sudden movements that reflect his impatience toward what he has rebelled against.

-Sources of Inspiration & References
+3 Great Sources of Inspiration & References for Character Design

 Here at Pixune we find the research and brainstorming phases absolutely delightful, it provides a chance for everyone to come together and pour out their ideas and passion into the project.

 1. Analyze Established Characters

 When drawing inspiration from your selected sources, look for what stands out, what makes those characters especially appealing, and then single out those features, and start looking for possibilities to transform them into your own version of it.

 To make it clear, you can take inspirations from how endearing the shape of pooh’s protruded belly is, how much of bug’s bunny’s charm comes from his bunny teeth, and how you can play with the direction, size, shape, and color to have big eyes reflect different characteristics like innocent playfulness, deliberate flirtatiousness, or clumsy goofiness.

 2. Find Novelty in Old Concepts

-It is extremely vital for a character designer to be able to look at old things like he/she is seeing it for the very first time, to go beyond the established definition of concepts that have been reinforced during a lifetime.
+It is extremely vital for a character designer to be able to look at old things like he/she is seeing them for the very first time, to go beyond the established definition of concepts that have been reinforced during a lifetime.
 This is arguably one of the hardest and most rewarding parts of the character designer profession.

 Neil Gaiman is one of the most fantastic and celebrated contemporary character designers.
 As primarily a writer, he is not a visual artist, he doesn’t draw or sketch his ideas. (at least not professionally, just enough to be able to show what’s on his mind to a collaborating artist).

-Example for Re-inventing Established Characters:
+Example for Re-inventing Established Characters

 Snow White is one of the most well-established folklore characters, the story has been told and retold for generations.
 She is a kind and beautiful maiden that goes into a coma after eating a poisoned apple.

 Another great example would come in the form of some of the immensely popular classic Disney characters like Cinderella, The Little Mermaid, Sleeping Beauty, Snow White, and Beauty And The Beasts.

 At Disney, they had to make adjustments since Grimm’s version of the stories were quite grim, (pun intended), Disney 2d character design team reinvented them to be more cheerful, life-affirming, hopeful and colorful, which was far better in line with their target audience.